Elon Musk spars with actor James Woods over X's blocking feature

 "As a female climate scientist, blocking is the only thing that makes my engagement here on Twitter/X possible," another user said.

-It remains unclear if or when X's account-blocking feature may come to an end.
-If the change goes into effect, X could be removed from the Google Play and Apple app stores — potentially deepening the social media platform's financial troubles.
+It remains unclear if or when X might remove its blocking button.
+If the change goes into effect, X could be removed from the Google Play and Apple app stores, potentially deepening the social media platform's financial troubles.
 Both digital storefronts require apps involving user-generated content to offer a blocking feature.

 Boosting free speech — or revenue?